-Kaposi sarcoma is a rare tumor.
-There are several types of Kaposi sarcoma and the most common type has links to advanced HIV.
+Kaposi sarcoma is a rare type of tumor.
+There are several types.
+The most common type has links to advanced HIV.

 In this article, we look at the different types of KS, what causes them, and how to treat this type of tumor.